Baltimore prosecutors drop charges against Adnan Syed, as last-ditch DNA tests exclude him

 Lee, 18, was strangled to death and buried in a clandestine grave in Leakin Park.
 A man discovered her body about three weeks after she was last seen at the high school.
 At the time, police and prosecutors suspected Syed killed Lee because he was distraught over their breakup.

-Syed stood trial in 1999 and 2000.
+Syed stood trial twice, once in 1999 and again in 2000.
 The state’s case relied on witness testimony, cellphone call records and Syed’s own statements; little, if any, physical evidence connected him to the killing.
 A jury found him guilty of murder, kidnapping, robbery and false imprisonment after the second trial.
 The judge sentenced him to life plus 30 years in prison.

 Arrested at 17, Syed had been behind bars for 23 years before being unshackled and walking out of the Elijah E. Cummings Courthouse last month.
 He was placed on GPS monitoring pending prosecutors’ decision on how to proceed with his case.